STAT545-UBC/STAT545-UBC-original-website/block026_file-out-in.md

 ## 6   Australia   Oceania  68.40051 0.2277238
 ```

-Note that the __row order of `jCoefs` has not changed__.
+Note that the __row order of `gfits` has not changed__.
 I could choose to reorder the rows of the data.frame if, for example, I was about to prepare a table to present to people.
 But I'm not, so I won't.

 ### `saveRDS()` and `readRDS()`